Subscribe Today & Receive 15% Off

 • |

 The whole nine months from ovulation and fertilization to childbirth, women need foods that provide the proper nutrients to facilitate embryo growth.
-So let's dive into the fascinating world of Lion's Mane and explore why more women use it before delivery and postpartum when breastfeeding their children.
+So let's dive into the fascinating world of Lion's Mane and explore whether it is safe for women before delivery and when breastfeeding their children.

 Is Lion's Mane Safe During Pregnancy?